All Episodes

 That's what he was saying.

-So, in the case your mother pain pill city, we'll do the best we can for what time she's got left.
+We'll do the best we can for what time she's got left.

-That's what Edie Littlefield Sunbee is facing.
+That's what Edie Littlefield Sunby is facing.

 She can't find the policy.

-So President's already answered what happens in that situation.
+So president's already answered what happens in that situation.

 We make them comfortable as we can and assure them we love them.